2012 Chevrolet Volt Interior

 - "Its compact dimensions might be a turn-off for many, however.
 Passenger space is tight all around; two large adults are capacity for the front seat row, while the dual rear bucket seats (necessitated by the T-shaped battery) are a tight squeeze for the pleasantly plump crowd." -- Left Lane News

 The 2012 Chevrolet Volt has interior technology that matches its high-tech powertrain.
 The Volt’s gauge cluster is a 7-inch screen, which shows the driver data for the car’s speed, fuel economy, battery consumption and more.
 The center stack of this upscale midsize car has a touch screen for audio, navigation and climate controls, as well as touch-sensitive buttons instead of knobs.
-Bluetooth, satellite radio and auxiliary input jacks are standard on the 2012 Volt.
-See the full list of 2012 Chevrolet Volt specs.
+Bluetooth, satellite radio and auxiliary input jacks are standard in the 2012 Volt.

 - "The 2012 Chevrolet Volt's distinctive center stack appears to have been modeled after various personal electronic devices with touch-sensitive buttons.
 It's a fitting theme for the car, but we've found the collection of small and similar-looking buttons makes actual operation a bit finicky." -- Edmunds